unaxfromsibiria/mongoengine_rediscache/README.rst

 :Author: Michael

-mongoengine_rediscache allows you use cache on model level, he can to monitor the relevance of the cache when the model changes (save, update, delete)
+mongoengine_rediscache allows you use cache on model level, he can to monitor the relevance of the cache when the model changes (save, update, delete).
+Designed for use with or without Django.

 Dependencies
 ============